NikhilMukraj/spiking-neural-networks-hardware/docs.md

 ```verilog
 module spi_peripheral ( input rst, input ss, input mosi, output reg miso, input sck, output reg done_rx, output reg done_tx, input [7:0] din, output reg [7:0] dout )
 ```

+Peripheral for an SPI interface that writes and recieves one byte at a time and depends on the `sck` clock signal from a controller

 - `rst` : Active high reset
 - `ss` : Select signal